fasterize/HowSlow/README.md

 ![From network monitoring to bandwidth estimation](./docs/howslow-waterfall-to-stats.png "HowSlow : from network monitoring to bandwidth estimation")

-Estimated bandwidth and RTT are available both in the Service Worker and the JavaScript scope of the page for a large variety of behaviors.
+Estimated bandwidth and RTT are available both in the Service Worker and the JavaScript scope of the page to allow a large variety of behaviors.

 ## What is it good for?

 Send some love ❤️ to your slower users:
 + load lower quality images
-+ avoid loading some third parties such as ads, retargeting tags, AB Testing...
++ avoid loading some heavy third parties such as ads, retargeting tags, AB Testing...
 + display a clickable thumbnail instead of a video
++ directly load the lowest bitrate in an adaptative bitrate video player
-+ replace your dynamic map by a static one
++ replace a dynamic Google Map by a static one
 + use an aggressive "cache then network" Service Worker strategy
++ switch your PWA to offline-first mode when the network gets really bad
 + show a "please wait" message on Ajax actions
++ reduce the frequency of network requests on autocomplete fields
++ avoid loading custom fonts
++ send customers to a faster competitor 😬
 + ... (add your ideas here)

-But you can also think the other way 🔃 and enhance your website quality on high speed connections, load beautiful HD images, start videos...
+But you can also think the other way 🔃 and enhance your website quality on high speed connections:
++ load beautiful HD images
++ automatically start videos
++ load more results at once
++ ... (add your ideas here)

 ## How to install?